ilkutkutlar/terminal-scroll-area/README.md

 # Usage

-## `ScrollArea`
+## `ScrollArea` class

-- You can create a simple scroll area and programmatically scroll the content in all directions.
+- Simple scroll area which lets you programmatically scroll the content in all directions.
 - Initialise:

 ```rb